TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-openapi.md

   }
 }
 ```
-In this extract, the API developer also indicates that a call to `GET /get` could return `HTTP 200` but here provides two example body values `Jeff` and `Laurentiu`, again in plain text format.

 The `exampleNames` for these two values have been configured as `first-example` and `second-example` and can be used to [invoke the desired response]({{< ref "product-stack/tyk-gateway/middleware/mock-response-tyk-oas#working-with-multiple-mock-responses-for-an-endpoint" >}}) from a mocked endpoint.

-### Using `schema` to generate a mock response
+### 3. Using `schema` to generate a mock response

 If there is no `example` or `examples` defined for an endpoint, Tyk will try to find a `schema` for the response.
 If there is a schema, it will be used to generate a mock response.
 Tyk can extract values from referenced or nested schema objects when creating the mock response.

+#### Response headers schema
-Response headers do not have standalone `example` or `examples` attributes, however they can have a `schema` - the Mock Response middleware will include these in the mock response if provided in the OpenAPI description.
+Response headers do not have standalone `example` or `examples` attributes, however, they can have a `schema` - the Mock Response middleware will include these in the mock response if provided in the OpenAPI description.

 The schema properties may have an `example` field, in which case they will be used to build a mock response.
 If there is no `example` value in the schema then default values are used to build a response as follows:
 - `string` > `"string"`
 - `integer` > `0`
 - `boolean` > `true`

-For example:
+For example, below is a partial OpenAPI description, that defines a schema for the `GET /get` endpoint

 ```json {hl_lines=["10-13", "18-33"],linenos=true, linenostart=1}
 {
     "paths": {